Code-Institute-Submissions/RHoganD-LoanCalculator/README.md

 # Frameworks, Libraries & Programs Used
 * Visual Studio platform - Work and testing environment used before to start a workspace in GitPod
-* Cdnj - for the icons use on this project
+* Font awesome - for the icons use on this project
-* Google Fonts - for the font families: Gentium Book, Poppins, &  San-serif was used as a default font.
+* Google Fonts - font families:  Poppins and San-serif was used as a default font.
 * GitPod - Use to upload the final product before pushing it to the Github.
 * GitHub - to store my repository for submission.